Human-Signals-Lab/Acoustic-Activity-Recognition-Bounded-by-Conversational-Assistant-Interactions/README.md

 ##### Mailing Script

 In order to monitor the system for unexpected hardware issues, the device is set up to report the hardware activity status and process logs every 10 minutes via email.
 Make sure you set the `gmail_user` and `gmail_password` in [mailytime.py](mailytime.py) to the gmail where you would like to receive the device status.
-In order to work, you would need to turn on the "Less secure app access" on your account.
-[More info](https://support.google.com/accounts/answer/6010255#zippy=%2Cif-less-secure-app-access-is-on-for-your-account).
+In order to work, you would need to turn on the "Less secure app access" on your account ([for more  info](https://support.google.com/accounts/answer/6010255#zippy=%2Cif-less-secure-app-access-is-on-for-your-account)).
 We recommend you create a new account to be used only for this purpose.

 ##### Run ALL Autonomously On Boot

 In order to provide a plug-and-play functionality, we programmed the raspberry pi to run all necessary scripts on boot.
-You can do this by replacing the file `etc/rc.local` on your raspberry pi with the [rc.local](rc.local) file we provided, or more specifically you the following lines before "exit 0: to your file:
+You can do this by replacing the file `etc/rc.local` on your raspberry pi with the [rc.local](rc.local) file we provided, or more specifically you can add the following lines before "exit 0:" to your file:

 ```
 sudo /home/pi/light_sensing.sh > /home/pi/light_sensing_log.log 2>&1 &
 sudo /home/pi/MailingStatus.sh > /home/pi/mailing_log.log 2>&1 &

 ```
 Once this is done, reboot your device and verify that it works.
-You can check whether the main script is running by using the following command: `ps aux | grep lightSense` or whether the mailing script is running using `ps aux | grep mailytime`.
+You can check whether the main script is running by using the following command: `ps aux | grep lightSense` or also the mailing script using `ps aux | grep mailytime`.

 To debug for any issues, you can also check the logs that are created once the scripts are executed.
 These logs will show if any errors come up and will help you debug any issues.